cisagov/get.gov/pages/domains/domains_eligibility.md

 Domain requests from the U.S. Supreme Court must be authorized by the director of information technology for the U.S. Supreme Court.

+A request must be submitted by the agency’s [organization admin](../../help/member-management) or another person with request permissions.

 ### Legislative branch federal agencies {.h4}

 #### U.S. Senate {.h5}
-Domain requests from the U.S. Senate must come from the Senate Sergeant at Arms.
+Domain requests from the U.S. Senate must be authorized by the Senate Sergeant at Arms.
+A request must be submitted by the agency’s [organization admin](../../help/member-management) or another person with request permissions.

 #### U.S. House of Representatives {.h5}
-Domain requests from the U.S. House of Representatives must come from the House Chief Administrative Officer.
+Domain requests from the U.S. House of Representatives must be authorized by the House Chief Information Officer.
+A request must be submitted by the agency’s [organization admin](../../help/member-management) or another person with request permissions.

 #### Other legislative branch agencies {.h5}
 Domain requests from legislative branch agencies must come from the agency’s head or CIO.
+A request must be submitted by the agency’s [organization admin](../../help/member-management) or another person with request permissions.

 Domain requests from legislative commissions must come from the head of the commission, or the head or CIO of the parent agency, if there is one.
+A request must be submitted by the commissions’s [organization admin](../../help/member-management) or another person with request permissions.

 ### Interstate organizations {.h4}
 Domain requests from interstate organizations must be authorized by someone in a role of significant, executive responsibility within the organization (president, director, chair, senior technology officer, or equivalent) or one of the state’s governors or CIOs.